Michigan Rear End Car Accident Settlement: What To Know

 There is no public or private entity – at either the state or the national level – that collects and publishes data about the amount of the average Michigan rear end car accident settlement cases in Michigan.

-But even such a settlement database did exist, it likely would not be that helpful in determining the best possible settlement amount in your case because the database would only reflect what the “average” settlement was.
+But even such a database did exist, it likely would not be that helpful in determining the best possible compensation amount in your case because the database would only reflect what the “average” compensation was.

 How does the at-fault driver’s insurance affect my Michigan rear end car accident settlement?